yyyyu577/Y777/README.md

-    if not part or not part:IsA("BasePart") then return "[NO PART]" end if part.Anchored then return "[⚓ ANCHORED]" end local ok, owner = pcall(function() return part:IsNetworkOwner() end) if ok and owner then return "[✅ ME]" else return "[🌐 SERVER/OTHER]" end end
+    if not part or not part:IsA("BasePart") then return "[NO PART]" end if part.Anchored then return "[⚓ ANCHORED]" end local ok, owner = pcall(function() return part:IsNetworkOwner() end) if ok and owner then return "[✅ ME]" else return "[🌐 SERVER]" end end

 local function getTargets()
     local t = {}
-    for obj,_ in pairs(selectedNPCs) do
-        if obj and obj.Parent then table.insert(t, obj) else selectedNPCs[obj] = nil end
+    for obj,_ in pairs(selectedNPCs) do if obj and obj.Parent then table.insert(t, obj) else selectedNPCs[obj] = nil end end
-    end
     if #t == 0 and currentNPC and currentNPC.Parent then table.insert(t, currentNPC) end
     return t
 end

--- ЩАДЯЩИЙ ЗАХВАТ ВЛАДЕНИЯ (SBBF SAFE CLAIM): Без взрывного буста радиуса до 1e15, который агрит античит SBBF! local function claimFE(obj)
+local function claimFE(obj)
     pcall(function()
         if sethiddenproperty then
-            sethiddenproperty(lp, "SimulationRadius", 1000) -- Безопасный радиус 1000 стадов!
+            sethiddenproperty(lp, "SimulationRadius", 1e15)
-            sethiddenproperty(lp, "MaximumSimulationRadius", 1000)
+            sethiddenproperty(lp, "MaximumSimulationRadius", 1e15)
         end
         for _,p in ipairs(obj:GetDescendants()) do
             if p:IsA("BasePart") and not p.Anchored then pcall(function() p:SetNetworkOwner(lp) end) end